Video Download: What Causes Testosterone Levels To Decline

 Testosterone, like Human Growth Hormone, is highly impacted by environmental influence.
 In order to preserve Free Testosterone Levels and slow down Testosterone Decline, it pays to take some proactive steps to preserve one's health and hormone balance.
 Some steps one can take is to exercise more, lose weight, consume more fruits and vegetables and invest in your mental health to reduce anxiety.

 Andropause, Age-Related Low-T

 Natural aging also has a depressive impact on Testosterone Levels.
 The body slowly produces less and less over time, leading the body to slowly manifest symptoms of Age-Related Testosterone Deficiency, also known as Andropause.
 Andropause is very similar to what women go through as they get older, which is Menopause.
-Luckily, there are a lot of fantastic ways to treat Andropause and Testosterone Deficiency, including Testosterone Injections, Testosterone Patches, and Testosterone Creams.
+Luckily, there are a lot of fantastic ways to treat Andropause and Testosterone Deficiency, including Testosterone Injections, Testosterone Patches, Testosterone Gels and Testosterone Creams.

 Andropause is a natural condition, but not everything natural is healthy.
-Andropause represents in a decline in our bodies ability to preserve itself.
+Andropause represents a decline in our body's ability to preserve itself.
 In that sense, it shares similarities with other medical conditions such as Osteoporosis and Diabetes, which are representative of natural processes that are influenced by genetics and lifestyle which are also incredibly detrimental to human health.

-Testosterone is vitally important for proper function all throughout the body.
+Testosterone is vitally important for proper cellular function all throughout the body.
 It bolsters the immune system, provides the body with a steady stream of energy, wards off fat, builds muscle, and sustains sexual desire and performance.
-Even women need Testosterone, and are also effected quite severely when they don’t produce enough of the hormone.
+Even women need Testosterone, and are also affected quite severely when they don't produce enough of the hormone.